vuestorefront/unified-multi-store/README.md

 Unified multi-store approach for VSF eCommerce integrations.

+## Limitations

+A unified multi-store solution was designed to work in VSF infrastructure.
+It requires 3 headers to work properly
+- `origin` for client-to-server communication,
+- `x-forwarded-host` for server-to-server communication,
+- `host` for server-to-server communication, as a fallback if there is no `x-forwarded-host`.
+Be sure that the client used to communicate with the middleware is adding those headers to the requests!

 ## Getting started

 Unified multi-store is an extension for VSF middleware that overwrites the base configuration with a store-specific config.